Unexploded ordnance: 2010s

+2020s

+In January 2020, 14,000 residents in Dortmund were ordered to leave their homes, during the disposal of two 250 kg bombs dropped by American and British forces.
+On 2 August 2021, 3,000 residents had to evacuate a 300 m radius of the discovery site of a 250 kg unexploded bomb in Borsigplatz area of Dortmund.

-On October 29, 2021, a five-year-old boy discovered a British hand grenade from World War II on the playground of his kindergarten "An der Beverbäke" in Oldenburg.
+On 29 October 2021, a five-year-old boy discovered a British hand grenade from World War II on the playground of his kindergarten "An der Beverbäke" in Oldenburg.
 He took it home in his backpack.
 The kindergarten is located on a former barracks site used by the Bundeswehr until 2007, which was converted into a residential area.

-On December 1, 2021, an old aircraft bomb exploded in the city of Munich during construction near Donnersbergerbruecke station.
+On 1 December 2021, an old aircraft bomb exploded in the city of Munich during construction near Donnersbergerbruecke station.

+On 11 October 2023, authorities ordered residents in Huckarde, Dortmund to leave their homes, with a 250 m radius from the discovery site of a 250 kg unexploded ordnance.
+A month later, on 10 November, a 500 m security perimeter was established in Nordhausen, following the discovery of a 450 kg unexploded bomb.
+On 26 April 2024, authorities defused a 500 kg unexploded American bomb that had been discovered two days earlier at a university expansion site in Mainz.
+The discovery prompted the evacuation of residents within a radius of 500 to 1000 m, affecting approximately 3,500 people.

+In August and October 2024, four bombs were found and safely defused in Cologne, including a 1-ton U.S. WWII bomb which was discovered during construction work in Merheim.
+Authorities initially tried to defuse the bomb but could only remove one of its two fuses, leading to a controlled detonation on 11 October 2024.
+The operation, described as the most complex since 1945, required evacuating 6,400 residents and clearing three nearby hospitals.

+On 4 June 2025, three WWII-era U.S. bombs were defused in Cologne's Deutz district after being uncovered during construction work.
+The devices—two weighing approximately 1,000 kg and one around 500 kg—were equipped with impact fuses and triggered the evacuation of roughly 20,000 people.
+Later that month, on 17 June, approximately 11,000 people were evacuated in Osnabrück's Lokviertel district to enable the defusal of a 500-kilogram World War II bomb.

 Malta

-Malta, then a British colony, was heavily bombarded by Italian and German aircraft during WWII.
-During the war the Royal Engineers had a Bomb Disposal Section which cleared about 7300 unexploded bombs between 1940 and 1942.
+Malta, then a British colony, was heavily bombarded by Italian and German aircraft during World War II.
+During the war the Royal Engineers had a Bomb Disposal Section which cleared about 7,300 unexploded bombs between 1940 and 1942.
 UXO is still being found intermittently in Malta as of the early 21st century, and the Explosive Ordnance Disposal unit of the Armed Forces of Malta (AFM) is responsible for removing such ordnance.
 In July 2021, a Hedgehog anti-submarine mortar which likely fell off a British warship during the war was discovered on a beach in Marsaxlokk and it was successfully removed by the AFM.